TYPE: WADE/SHORE RAMP KID FRIENDLY

 Turtle Beach Lagoon (Blind Pass) Fishing Forecast

-Current conditions at Turtle Beach Lagoon are fair because the 15 mph southerly wind is creating a significant surface chop, though the steady outgoing tide leading to the 08:46 low is successfully flushing the mangrove edges.
+Current conditions at Turtle Beach Lagoon are fair because the 14mph southerly wind is creating significant surface chop, although the receding tide is effectively flushing bait out of the shallow mangroves.

 ⚠️ Navigational Warning